-CMMS (computerized maintenance management system) is a cloud-based software tool that optimizes maintenance operations with the goal of improving asset uptime, quality and longevity.
+A computerized maintenance management system (CMMS) is a cloud-based software tool that optimizes maintenance operations with the goal of improving asset uptime, quality and longevity.
 CMMS is one of many software tools used in manufacturing.

 Learn more in our guide, Why a CMMS Is Essential for Lean and Six Sigma Strategies.